Idaho Commission for LibrariesAddress: 325 W State St., Boise, ID 83702

 - Utilize evaluation tools and anecdotal information to gather data on:

 - number of teens participating in project events,

 - interest in STEAM programming,

 - efficacy of STEAM programming in the library,

 - increase in knowledge of program topic areas,

 - best practices to improve, expand, and/or increase programming for teens in the Makerspace

 - Complete all of the MOU requirements (It will be explicitly stated that if a library does not complete the requirements, they will be responsible for returning all materials to ICfL at their own expense.)

 The following indicators are what the Commission has set as expectations for the project.
-As final data is compiled from year one, we will share the results.

 - 60% of libraries completing the MOU requirements plan additional STEAM programs (either formal or informal) during year one of the project.